-The applicant must notify the Commission of the persons who have authority to act for them in their dealings with the Commission.
+The applicant must notify the Commission of the persons authorized to act on their behalf in their dealings with the Commission.

 The applicant should provide a list of names, positions and contact information of all persons who are authorized by the applicant to interact with the CNSC.